benchZak/airbnb-clone-project/README.md

 ############################################################################################################################

+## 👥 Team Roles:
-## 👥 Project Roles and Responsibilities
+ Project Roles and Responsibilities

 Successful collaboration is essential for building a scalable and maintainable full-stack application.
 Below are the defined roles for the AirBnB Clone project, along with their key responsibilities and contributions.